 An online guide to area resources for children and adults.

 Flexible Family Funding Program

 The Flexible Family Funding (FFF) Program provides limited funding to assist unpaid family members, guardians, or caregivers who live with a child or family member with an intellectual disability or autism and who meet eligibility guidelines.
 The goal of Flexible Family Funding is to provide support and resources to help families stay together.

 Howard Center Training Series

 Continuing the decades-long tradition of our Addictions Academy, Howard Center is proud to offer a brand-new series of training workshops.
 This year's series focuses on mental health and substance abuse issues.
-Based on in-put from clinicians and supervisors, we've designed our workshops to incorporate the most up-to-date informaiton available to enhance your clinical practice.
-Drawing on years of experience in the field, our instructors will teach the biological, psychological, social, and ethical aspects of mental health and substance use disorders treatment, along with practical clinical skills that are sure to be of valuable use in your own practice.
+Based on in-put from present the biological, psychological, social, and ethical aspects of mental health and substance use disorders treatment, along with practical clinical skills that are sure to be of valuable use in your own practice.
 Please join us for what should prove to be a series of interesting and illuminating seminars.

 View the 2015-2016 Howard Center Training Series Schedule with workshop descriptions.

 INCLUSION provides intensive, individualized support to Chittenden County children in grades K-12 with serious emotional, behavioral, and academic challenges who have not been able to be served with the most intensive public school based supports.

 The JOBS Program provides comprehensive case management and employment support for adolescents and young adults (ages 16-21 years) who are experiencing mental health challenges.

 Contact the JOBS Program: 802.488.7270.